 Internships are even better.
 Despite occasional 14-hour days during tax season, the hourly wage for a public accounting intern in 2009 was around $20.
 That’s according to Big Four Accounting Firms, a leading accounting website.
 Interns are often making more during their January-April 15th stints than salaried 1st year associates!

-Plus, many accounting internships can continue virtually and no one needs to worry about going into an office.
+Plus, many accounting internships can be work from home jobs and no one needs to worry about going into an office.

 If you’re hesitant to explore it as a potential major because the classes sound difficult, look at my personal experience.
 80% of success was showing up when it came to my accounting degree (and some hard work!).
 Don’t pass it off as “too difficult” or “not for you” just, because.
 My final accounting grade was somewhere in the “C” range, but I still have a range of employment options.